-Compuware ThruPut Manager automatically and intelligently optimizes the processing of batch jobs.
-By balancing workload and improving batch throughput, ThruPut Manager delivers significant savings, including software license fees and monthly licensing costs (MLC), and may allow you to defer expensive hardware upgrades.
+ThruPut Manager automatically and intelligently optimizes batch processing.
+By balancing workload and improving batch throughput, ThruPut Manager delivers significant savings in software license fees and monthly licensing costs (MLC), and may allow you to defer expensive hardware upgrades.

-- Better prioritization of batch processing based on business-based policies and goals, automatically selecting the most urgent jobs first without system overload
+- Automatically select the most urgent jobs first without system overload

-- Increased data center control and proper batch execution by verifying that jobs have all the resources they need and proactively managing resource contention between jobs
+- Verify jobs have the resources they need and proactively manage resource contention between jobs

-- More mainframe resources available for mobile, web and cloud applications since better managed batch workloads reduce overall demand
+- Free up more mainframe resources available for mobile, web and cloud applications since better managed batch workloads reduce overall demand

 Automated Service Level Management

-Provides an automation framework for batch SLA management, including service goals, reporting and automated actions to ensure SLAs are met.
-Real time information is supplied on current service levels and trends.
+ThruPut Manager provides an automation framework for batch SLA management, including service goals, reporting and automated actions to ensure SLAs are met.
+Real-time information is supplied on current service levels and trends.

 Workload Balancing and Throughput